 Both toys and snacks go hand in hand to keep the kids happy on the plane.
 Make it the ones they love but don’t get to often see or eat so it’s also a surprise while on the plane.
 The kids fave:

 - Yan Yan or Hello Panda or Pocky Sticks

 - Gummy Bears or Fruit Snacks

 - M&M’s Fun Size

-- Organic Pops – you can also used this when the plane is ascending and it’s causing pain on your child’s ear.
+- Organic Pops – you can also use this when the plane is ascending and it’s causing pain in your child’s ear.
 The swallowing helps clear the ear.

-Bring your child’s sweater/jacket, bonnet and socks as it may get very cold on the plane.
+Bring your child’s sweater/jacket, bonnet, and socks as it may get very cold on the plane.
 If possible bring an extra shirt and pants as well, in case they throw up or spill liquid on themselves.
-Make sure to place them on waterproof bag or zip-locks so they are waterproof while they are on your carry-on.
-We want to make sure the kids travel comfortably on the plane and not get sick as well.
+Make sure to place them in waterproof bag or zip-locks so they are waterproof while they are on your carry-on.
+We want to make sure the kids travel comfortably on the plane and do not get sick as well.

 9. Check the Kids Menu Ahead + Learn about Extras on Board for the Kids

 Some flights have a kid’s menu just like Korean Air.
 You can call them ahead to choose your kids’ menu.
 If this is not a provided service by your airline, they may have baby food on board.
 Call your airline ahead to check and confirm and asked your flight attendant as soon as you board the plane.

 Some flights also give out an activity pack for your kids as long as your child has a seat (not on your lap type of ticket).
 Philippine Airlines gave out Sponge Bob Activity Pack and Korean Air gave out Pororo Activity Pack.